Basic Geometry Concepts: Undefined Terms, Definitions, Postulates, and Theorems

 Thus, the value of x must be 2.

-Just like congruent segments, congruent angles are angles that have the same measure (we use degrees to measure an angle).
+Like congruent segments, congruent angles have the same measure (we use degrees to measure an angle).

 You’ll learn more about angles and congruent angles in the next chapter.

-We have already discussed some of the geometric figures that are mostly in one dimension (i.e., lines, line segments, and rays).
+We have already discussed some geometric figures in one dimension (i.e., lines, line segments, and rays).
 In this section, we’re now covering two-dimensional figures, also known as planes.

 A plane figure is a geometric figure that is on a plane.
-If a certain shape or object lies on a plane, it is considered a plane figure.
+If a particular shape or object lies on a plane, it is considered a plane figure.

-A polygon is a closed plane figure that is formed by three or more line segments.
+A polygon is a closed-plane figure formed by three or more line segments.

-Examples of polygons are the elementary shapes we are all familiar with: squares, rectangles, triangles, and so on.
-However, polygons are a wide set of plane figures which we will discuss thoroughly in this section.
+Examples of polygons are the elementary shapes we are all familiar with: squares, rectangles, triangles, etc. However, polygons are a broad set of plane figures which we will discuss thoroughly in this section.

 Convex and Non-convex Polygons